quarto-journals/elsevier/README.md

 **`cite-style`**

+`number` - use numbered formatting for citations (default).

 `authoryear` - use author / year formatting for citations.

-`numberednames` - use numbered name formatting citations.
+`harvard` - use numbered name formatting citations.

-`numbered` - use numbered formatting for citations.

 Please refer to the specific journal for guidance.